A mathematical treatment of bank monitoring incentives: Optimal contracting

 where

-We continue our guess of the value function assuming that all the functions $v_{j}$ are concave (a property which needs to be verified by our candidate).
+We assume that all the functions $v_{j}$ are concave (a property which needs to be verified by our candidate).
 Then the first derivative of $v_{j}$ is decreasing.
-Let us also assume that there exists a level $\gamma _{j}>b_{j}$ (a free boundary) such that
+Let us also assume that there exists a level $\gamma _{j}>b_{j}$ (a free boundary) such that:

-Then as long as $u<\gamma_j$, $v_j$ satisfies the first equation in \textrm{(\ref{trucbank})}.
-Therefore, equation \textrm{(\ref {trucbank})} tells us that the bank receives cash from the investors only when its utility attains the level $\gamma_j$ (since $\delta=0$ is optimal before that).
-We also assume (and we will verify) that our candidate satisfy
+Then as long as $u<\gamma _{j}$, $v_{j}$ satisfies the first equation in \textrm{(\ref{trucbank})}.
+Therefore, equation \textrm{(\ref{trucbank})} tells us that the bank cannot receive cash from investors unless its utility attains the level$~\gamma _{j}$ (since $\delta =0$ is optimal before that).
+We also assume (and will verify) that our candidate satisfy for $u\geq \gamma_j$